OnChainSurvivor/OnChainSurvivor/README.md

 ### 🔑Key Features🔑

 - **Decentralized Gameplay**: Enjoy a truly decentralized multiplayer experience with peer-to-peer connections.
 No central server required.
 You can keep a copy of the client and fire it up connecting with a friend.
-- **Blockchain Integration**: Interact with the dynamic blockchain technology and data.
+- **Blockchain Integration**: Interact with the dynamic blockchain technology and data, The game uses block data to generate the difficulty.
-- **3D Graphics**: Experience immersive 3D graphics powered by Three.js.
+- **3D Graphics**: Experience immersive 3D graphics powered by Three.js, in any browser.
-- **Cross-Platform**: Play directly in your web browser, Either desktop or mobile, without the need for additional clients.
+- **Cross-Platform**: Play directly Either desktop or mobile, without the need for additional clients.
 Simple is best.
+You can even olay from your wallet!
-- **Variable Gameplay**: Every play is different, try as many times as you want.
+- **Variable Gameplay**: Every play is different, Guaranteed.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈